matthewfeickert-talks/talk-chep-2024/talk.md

 .large[
 * Refactoring to columnar CP tools has allowed for Pythonic array interfaces to be developed
 * Using [next generation](https://nanobind.readthedocs.io/) of C++/Python binding libraries allows
-   - [Zero-copy operations](https://nanobind.readthedocs.io/en/latest/ndarray.html) to/from n-dimensional array libraries in Python that supports GPUs
+   - [Zero-copy operations](https://nanobind.readthedocs.io/en/latest/ndarray.html) to/from $n$-dimensional array libraries in Python that supports GPUs
    - Full design control of high-level user API (unified UX) ]
 ]